ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 *Note 2:* Feel free to ask the task owner for help if you’re stuck.
 There’s also a separate doc with tips + some gotchas that you might encounter here: https://fb.quip.com/L7PvAJOIb5iL.

-The main change that you’re going to make is to update the entries for mul/mul_/mul_out in native_functions.yaml to mark them as manual_cpp_bindings.
+The main change that you’re going to make is to update the entries for mul/mul_/mul_out in native_functions.yaml to mark them as manual_cpp_binding.

-Delete the structured/structured_inherits/structured_delegate/dispatch lines from each entry, and add in a new line: manual_cpp_bindings: True.
+Delete the structured/structured_inherits/structured_delegate/dispatch lines from each entry, and add in a new line: manual_cpp_binding: True.
 You will also need to make the same change in derivatives.yaml.

-By removing all of the structured metadata and adding manual_cpp_bindings, a few things will happen:
+By removing all of the structured metadata and adding manual_cpp_binding, a few things will happen:

 * The codegen will stop generating all of the structured kernel scaffolding for mul:
     * Function and Method API declaration/definitions in Functions.h and TensorBody.h